 Best time to visit Montenegro for a road trip

 Traditionally summer months (June-September) are considered the best time to visit Montenegro.
 Warm weather and gorgeous beaches are almost a given that time of year.
 But so are crowds!

 If exploring is a priority for you, then we’d suggest visiting Montenegro during shoulder months (March-May).
 The weather is just beginning to warm up, prices are low, and there are barely any tourists around.
 However do beware that the sea can be quite cold this time of year.
 We visited Montenegro during the month of April and had a great time.

 Accommodation for your road trip in Montenegro

 Montenegro is a small country.
 This means it is easy to explore it within ten days.
 We’d suggest staying in one place and driving in a different direction each day.
 There are a number of places that work well as a base for a road trip in Montengro.
 But we’d suggest staying close to Budva but outside the main town.
 This way you are close to large supermarkets, ATMs, and restaurants but you feel miles away from the hustle bustle of Budva.
-There are plenty of hotels and B&Bs in the area but we’d suggest choosing a scenic, beach facing apartment on AirBnB this is the most budget-friendly, convenient, and functional choice.
+There are plenty of hotels and B&Bs in the area but we’d suggest choosing a scenic, beach facing hotel room– this is the most budget-friendly, convenient, and functional choice.
 Make sure you choose an apartment that has free parking and great views.

 If you’re on your honeymoon or celebrating a special occasion and living in an apartment isn’t what you have in mind, then Aman Sveti Stefan is a great option.